braydio/RSAssistant/README.md

   - Currently logs for Fidelity, Webull, Fennel, Robinhood, Public, BBAE, Vanguard, Schwab, Chase.
   - Setup instructions per excel file
   - Can also send order details in bulk by saving order details down in manual_order_entry.txt in the provided format and run command '..todiscord'

+# ToDo
+  - (Done) Parse Broker Group No. into account_mappings.json to further distinguish accounts (like how fennel)
+  - Update excel.example for new mappings
+  - Reformat account summary commands to not be such a massive text wall
+  - Clean up all the non-working code from (mainly watch_utils.py)
+  - Debug discord command ..brokerlist *broker* to see where this robot learned to count

 ## Dependencies